basdog22/Asxetos/readme.md

- An inlince cms with a layout manager.
+ An inline cms with a layout manager.
 Aimed at the complete amateur user that needs to build a webpage fast

 login/out with: